TrivadisPF/platys-modern-data-platform/documentation/getting-started.md

 ## Step 1: Initialize the environment

-First create a directory holding the platform generator configuration as well as the generated artefacts:
+First create a directory, which will hold the platform generator configuration as well as the generated artefacts:

 ```
 mkdir kafka-plaform-example
+cd kafka-plaform-example
 ```

 Now let's initialize the current directory to be a Modern Data Platform Stack environment.

 We specify the concreate stack to use `trivais/modern-data-platform-stack-generator` as well as the version `1.2.0-preview` which is the current version of this generator.
 With the `-n` option we give the platform a meaningful name.

 ```
 mdp init -n kafka-platform -sn trivadis/modern-data-platform-stack-generator -sv 1.2.0-preview